 Keeping your windows and doors shut will stop wasps entering the house.
 If it's too hot and you don't have an air conditioning unit, consider investing in a fly screen (opens in new tab) for your doors and windows.

-It'll not only prevent wasps from making an entrance, but will rid your home of flying insects too.
+It'll not only prevent wasps from making an entrance, but will rid your home of other flying insects too.

 4. Spot nests early

-At this time of year, wasps nests are only likely to be the size of a golf ball.
+In early spring, wasps nests are only likely to be the size of a golf ball.
 Follow the worker wasps to see whether there's a nest anywhere on your home's exterior walls or garden fences.

 Martha Stewart has this top tip, '... wait until October when the queen insect has left and the workers have died.
 At that time, if nests are aboveground and hang from trees or houses, you can dislodge them with the spray from a hose.
 If the nests are in the ground or inside a wall, you can dig them up or out.'